 National Biodiversity Strategies and Actions Plans (NBSAP) are the main policy instruments for including biodiversity conservation in national policy and economic sectors in order to maintain and protect the ecological services that are essential for human well-being.
 Protected Areas are the centerpiece of these national strategies and policies, with a long tradition of activities preserving the most significant ecosystems and species over time.
-Due to the multiple pressures resulting from development and continuous population growth, Protected Areas have also become a major contributor to social and economic wealth, by demonstrating the economic value of the ecological services they provide to local communities, and the need to create self-sustaining institutions at the local and regional level.
+Due to the multiple pressures resulting from development and continuous population growth, Protected Areas have also become a major contributor to social and economic wealth.
+They require the creation of self-sustaining institutions at the local and regional level.

-Aichi Target 11, included in the Strategic Plan for Biodiversity adopted in 2010, states that "by 2020, at least 17 per cent of terrestrial and inland water, and 10 per cent of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem services, are conserved through effectively and equitably managed, ecologically representative and well-connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscape and seascapes."
+Aichi Target 11, included in the Strategic Plan for Biodiversity adopted in 2010, states that "by 2020, at least 17 per cent of terrestrial and inland water, and 10 per cent of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem services, are conserved through effectively and equitably managed, ecologically representative and well-connected systems of protected areas and other effective areabased conservation measures, and integrated into the wider landscape and seascapes."